HoangHaiPham/DataEngineerZoomCamp/week_3_data_warehouse/homework/homework.md

 - 0 MB for the External Table and 0MB for the BQ Table
 - 0 MB for the External Table and 317.94MB for the BQ Table

+> Answer: 322.67 MB for the External Table & 322.67 MB for the BigQuery Table.

 ## Question 3:

 How many records have both a blank (null) PUlocationID and DOlocationID in the entire dataset?